Bruno Cooke reviews The Book of Bad Betties (Bad Betty, 2021) edited by Vanessa Kisuule and Anja Konig

 so where de ass is we statue?

-– from ‘Flying Fish’ by Safiya Kamaria Kinshasa
+(from ‘Flying Fish’ by Safiya Kamaria Kinshasa)

 But all of the above are in the collection’s first half.
-After that, for me, it lost steam.
+After that, for me, it loses steam.
 Sometimes, good ideas are executed without panache, or self-referentiality feels out-of-place.
-Whether it be an imbalance between narrative build and pay-out, a case of linguistic loveliness sugar-coating something unoriginal, or a simple lack of ambition, I couldn’t help but feel like some of them just couldn’t hold their own.
-None is a bad poem, but the bar was high, and the odd weighting left me wanting more.
+Whether it be an imbalance between narrative build and pay-out, a case of linguistic loveliness sugar-coating something unoriginal, or a simple lack of ambition, I couldn’t help but feel that some of them just couldn’t hold their own.
+None is a bad poem, but the bar was set high, and the odd weighting left me wanting more.